Dion-F/OP-AF-Dumper/README.txt

-This is a function wrapping module for DLL's, that works by simulating the calls in x86 ASM.
+This is a function-wrapping module for DLL's, that works by customizing the function call in assembly.
-This way, you can call virtually any function with only its address, and calling convention as a string, in an elegant api.
-This eliminates tedious code such as: typedef int(__cdecl *functiontype1)(void* data1, int data2);
+This way, you can call virtually any function with only its address, and calling convention as a string, in an elegant api. (currently allows you to call up to 12 args) This eliminates tedious code such as: typedef int(__cdecl *functiontype1)(void* data1, int data2);
 functiontype1 function1 = (functiontype1)0x6290B0;